Crowds gather again in Columbus to protest police brutality, emergency declared in downtown area

 Peaceful protests in Columbus turned violent Thursday night when a few demonstrators threw objects at police, destroyed city property and broke into the Ohio Statehouse.

-Not long after that, Columbus Police declared an emergency in the downtown area, meaning anyone who does not leave will be removed regardless of their reason for being there.
+Not long after objects were thrown, Columbus Police declared an emergency in the downtown area for a second day in a row.
+The emergency means anyone who does not leave the area is subject to be removed regardless of their reason for being there.

 Columbus Police declared the emergency as laid out by Columbus City Code and the Ohio Revised Code.